DhalEynn/PROJ831-Domotique/README.md

 os.environ['DB_SERVER'] = ip
 ```

 **Input data program:**

 1. Put your input data file in "Files" folder (some example are in the repo)

-2. Edit main.py to use your file
+2. Edit #parameters section of main.py (filename and collection name of your database)

 3. Run main.py